-This page titled 5.12: Intelligence and Wisdom is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Martha Lally and Suzanne Valentine-French via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.1.12: Intelligence and Wisdom is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Martha Lally and Suzanne Valentine-French via source content that was edited to the style and standards of the LibreTexts platform.

-9.12: Intelligence and Wisdom by Martha Lally and Suzanne Valentine-French is licensed CC BY-NC-SA 3.0.
+• 9.12: Intelligence and Wisdom by Martha Lally and Suzanne Valentine-French is licensed CC BY-NC-SA 3.0.
 Original source: http://dept.clcillinois.edu/psy/LifespanDevelopment.pdf.

-5.13: Neurocognitive Disorders
+13.1.13: Neurocognitive Disorders

 Historically, the term dementia was used to refer to an individual experiencing difficulties with memory, language, abstract thinking, reasoning, decision making, and problem-solving (Erber & Szuchman (2015).
 However, in the latest edition of the Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM-5) (American Psychiatric Association, 2013) the term dementia has been replaced by neurocognitive disorder.
-A Major Neurocognitive Disorder is diagnosed as a significant cognitive decline from a previous level of performance in one or more cognitive domains and interferes with independent functioning, while a Minor Neurocognitive Disorder is diagnosed as a modest cognitive decline from a previous level of performance in one of more cognitive domains and does not interfere with independent functioning.
+A Major Neurocognitive Disorder is diagnosed as a significant cognitive decline from a previous level of performance in one or more cognitive decline from a previous level of performance in one or more cognitive decline from a previous level of performance in one of more cognitive decline from a previous level of performance in one of more cognitive decline from a previous level of performance in one of more cognitive decline from a previous level of performance in one of more cognitive decline from a previous level of performance in one of more cognitive decline from a previous level of performance in one of more cognitive decline from a previous level of performance in one of more cognitive domains and does not interfere with independent functioning.
 There are several different neurocognitive disorders that are typically demonstrated in late adulthood, and determining the exact type can be difficult because the symptoms may overlap with each other.
 Diagnosis often includes a medical history, physical exam, laboratory tests, and changes noted in behavior.
 Alzheimer's disease, Vascular Neurocognitive Disorder and Neurocognitive Disorder with Lewy bodies will be discussed below.